Understanding (and Getting the Most Out Of) Merchant Integrations

 Semi-integrated payments blend the elements of integrated and non-integrated payments by allowing communication between the terminal and POS system.
 After you ring up a sale on your POS, the card terminal will retrieve that information along with the customer’s card data and send it for authorization.

 So, why would anybody choose semi-integrated payments over fully-integrated payments?
 The key benefit to semi-integration is that your customer’s information never passes through your system.
 Your payment processor will receive cardholder data in a tokenized form directly from the terminal and will approve the transaction, allowing you to accept payment without the liability of protecting your customer’s sensitive information.
 Some merchants prefer this option, as they don’t have to worry about added protection in case of a data breach.

 Everything Else Under the Sun

 Although integrated payment processing is a common integration, it’s not the only one out there.
 Everything from chargeback integrations to wide-scale software automation exists in the world of payment processing.
 Better yet, many integrations are malleable enough to be customized to a specific industry vertical or use case.
 If handled properly, you’ll save time, money, and a lot of headaches.
 On the other hand, it’s important to be practical.
-Advisors are a fantastic resource for busy merchants, as they have the experience to quickly navigate towards the best setup for your business.
+Advisors like those found at Evolve Payment and Calibr Merchant Solutions are a fantastic resource for busy merchants, as they have the experience to quickly navigate towards the best setup for your business.

 Getting Integrated Payments Right